bdavi/base-rails-api/doc/api.md

-Apitome Documentation
+Base API Documentation
 =====================

-This file was automatically generated, and can be found at `doc/api.md`.
+This API uses the JSON API specification for all endpoints.
+Learn more at [here](http://jsonapi.org/)